-  NEW requirement for 2021: CASPer– Applicants are required to complete an on-line assessment (CASPer).
+CASPer– Applicants are required to complete an online assessment (CASPer).
 Successful completion of CASPer is mandatory to maintain admission eligibility.
-To learn more about CASPer, which helps assess applicants for non-academic attributes or people skills, go to https://takecasper.com
+To learn more about CASPer, which helps assess applicants for non-academic attributes or people skills, go to https://takealtus.com/

 *Note: Applicants do not have to complete CASPer snapshot.

-CASPer test dates for Memorial University (Undergraduate Nursing):
+CASPer test dates for Memorial University (Undergraduate Nursing) for Fall 2022:

-Note for new WRSON 2021 applicants: As of recent, Memorial University has implemented a new application system.
+Note for new Western Regional School of Nursing applicants: As of recent, Memorial University has implemented a new application system.
 If you are choosing Grenfell campus on your application, you will not see nursing as an area of interest.
 You must first choose the St. John's campus.
 Then, on the following step of your application, you will select WRSON as your 1st choice campus.
-If you have any questions about this, please email firstname.lastname@example.org
+If you have any questions about this, please email email@example.com

 Priority for admission is given to applicants who are residents of Newfoundland and Labrador.
 However, out-of-province and international applicants are encouraged to apply.